ccy7701/pf-visualiser/docs/spec-history.md

 * left input column for selected month values
 * right visualisation column with one selectable chart pane
-* save button in the monthly inputs header
+* Save Balances button in the monthly inputs header
+* separate Save Overrides buttons in the Income and Expenses tabs
 * selected month display in the monthly inputs header
 * month picker, COH input, ELR input, and EPF input grouped in a balance tab
 * balance, income, and expense inputs separated by tabs